How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 11. Reading Comprehension

-You may have taken other standardized tests that assess your ability to read a passage and pick out important details for it.
-In many aspects of your job as a dispatcher, you will have to read sometimes very brief or very lengthy materials and retain what it says.
-This module will require you to do this and more throughout the different sections of the test.
+In many aspects of your job as a dispatcher, you will have to read very brief or very lengthy materials and retain what it says.
+This module will not only require you to recall information from a passage but it will also check your reading comprehension skills.

 12. Sentence Clarity

-Similar to the spelling and grammar test, this module focuses on your ability to utilize basic writing skills.
-You’ll have to work through a series of sentences or paragraphs and figure out which one is conveyed the best.
-Think — which one makes the most sense and explains the message the best.
-This will also be something that you will have to incorporate into your study skills to be able to interpret and understand the questions correctly.
+So, when answering Sentence Clarity questions, you will always need to determine which one makes the most sense and explains the message the best.
+This will also be something that you will have to incorporate into your study skills to be able to interpret and understand the Criticall Test questions correctly.

 13. Math